mochacinno-dev/Graphica/docs/about.md

 ### Simplicity First

-Every design decision in Graphica prioritizes simplicity over flexibility.
+Every design decision in CocoaGUI prioritizes simplicity over flexibility.
 The library intentionally does less so that you can do more.

 ```python
 # One line to create a button